-Today, more than 2,500 students attend LeTourneau University without ever stepping foot onto the university’s beautiful main campus in Longview, Texas, attending classes online or attend evening and weekend classes at educational centers in Tyler, Dallas, Bedford, Houston and Austin.
+Today, more than 2,500 students attend LeTourneau University without ever stepping foot onto the university’s beautiful main campus in Longview, Texas, attending classes online or attend evening and weekend classes at educational centers in Tyler, Dallas, Bedford and Houston.

 Longview and Tyler both opened learning centers for evening and weekend classes in 1989.
 Dallas and Bedford opened in 1990.
 Houston followed in 1993.
-The city of Austin was added in 2001.
 A second Houston site, in the Westchase District, opened in 2006.

 Today the university has five schools.